Dr. Jennifer Miller, PT, DPT: Expert Physical Therapist and Pelvic Health Specialist

 Couples can greatly benefit from split-beds and customizable mattresses because they allow each sleeper to choose what’s most comfortable for their side of the bed.
 However, if you’re not looking to spend a lot of money for a split-king, choosing a medium mattress is your safest bet because they’re adaptable to the majority of sleeping positions.

-To get sound sleep, couples should look for a mattress that limits motion transfer and noise, so if you share a bed with someone who tosses and turns, their movement won’t ruin your night’s rest.
+To get sound sleep, couples should look for an all-foam mattress that limits motion transfer and noise, so if you share a bed with someone who tosses and turns, their movement won’t ruin your night’s rest.

 Plus-size sleepers require more support from a mattress to ensure it’ll last for its expected lifespan.
 If you’re over 250 pounds, you should avoid all beds thinner than 10 inches thick, as they may break down and sag after only a few years.